emqx/eip/design/0005-stateless-brokers.md

 serving multiple gateway nodes.

-That is, for topics of interest for federation, one or more nodes in Net2 may subscribe to Net1 as if it is a gateway node, and viceversa.
+That is, for topics of interest for federation, one or more nodes in Net2 may subscribe to Net1 as if it is a gateway node, and vice-versa.

-The only exception is that there is no client ID given in the federation subscription requests, so the network acceptin the subscription does not have to suddenly expand its database to include all client IDs.
+The only exception is that there is no client ID given in the federation subscription requests, so the network accepting the subscription does not have to suddenly expand its database to include all client IDs.
 This implies a client (or a gateway node) is able to subscribe in both networks.